Here are Regina's 2022 construction projects

 Biden blasts 'radical' Roe v.
 Wade draft, warns other rights at risk

 U.S. President Joe Biden on Tuesday blasted a 'radical' Supreme Court draft opinion that would throw out the landmark Roe v.
 Wade abortion rights ruling that has stood for a half century.
-He warned that other privacy rights including same-sex marriage and birth control are at risk if the justices follow through on the draft that the court emphasized was not final.
+The court cautioned no final decision had been made, but Biden warned other privacy rights including same-sex marriage and birth control are at risk if the justices follow through.

-Johnny Depp's attorneys rest their case in defamation trial against Amber Heard

-After 13 days of testimony, attorneys for Johnny Depp have rested their case in their defamation trial against Amber Heard.
-Depp is suing Heard, his ex-wife, alleging that a 2018 op-ed she penned defamed him and caused him to lose work in Hollywood.

 Saskatoon